karamalqinneh/ERP-system/README.md

 ### V1.0.0:

+Human Resources:

+- a simple system for the employee to request leave & vactions
+- a simple portal for the managers to track employees requests
+- basic salary slips for the employees to request at anytime

+SCM:

 - the item catalogue with basic information
 - basic warehousing – only for accounting inventory quantities and prices

+CRM:

+- an integrated CRM system that contains all the customers info
+- basic customer database
+- a tickets system to track all customers issues

+Sales:

 - basic purchases to make item purchasing possible in the simplest scenarios
 - basic sales to simulate selling of contracted items

+Accounting:

 - a chart of accounts – only to accommodate purchasing and cost calculations
-- a simple system for the employee to request leave & vactions
-- a simple portal for the managers to track employees requests
-- basic salary slips for the employees to request at anytime
-- an integrated CRM system that contains all the customers info and a tickets system.